-The winery is located in the heart of the municipality of Pomerol in the area of the same name (Bordeaux).
-In the winery there is a small stone figure of the eponymous apostle.
-Although it won a gold medal at the 1878 World Exhibition in Paris, the winery was not well known internationally for a long time.
-This changed abruptly with the 1945 vintage, which is regarded as the wine of the century (see a bottle in the picture).
-In 1925, the estate became partly owned by Marie Louise Loubat (+1961) and was fully acquired by her in 1949.
-At that time, the vineyard comprised 6.5 hectares of Merlot (70%) and Cabernet Franc (30%).
+The winery is located in the heart of the commune of Pomerol in the area of the same name (Bordeaux).
+There is a small stone statue of the eponymous apostle in the winery.
+Although it won a gold medal at the 1878 World's Fair in Paris, the winery was little known internationally for a long time.
+This changed abruptly with the 1945 vintage, which is considered the wine of the century (see a bottle in the picture).
+In 1925, the estate was partly owned by Marie Louise Loubat (+1961) and was acquired in full by her in 1949.
+At that time, the vineyards covered 6.5 hectares with the varieties Merlot (70%) and Cabernet Franc (30%).
 In that year, Jean-Pierre Moueix (1882-1957) took over the exclusive distribution of the wine.
-After the death of the owner in 1961, Moueix acquired one third of the shares, the other two inherited by Lily Lacoste (niece of Madame Loubat).
-In 1964, Moueix acquired further shares to make two thirds of the company.
-After the death of Jean-Pierre Moueix, his son Jean-François (*1945) took over the management in 2003.
-His brother Christian (*1946) is in charge of production.
+After the death of the owner in 1961, Moueix acquired one third of the shares, the other two were inherited by Lily Lacoste (niece of Madame Loubat).
+In 1964, Moueix acquired further shares to now two-thirds.
+After the death of Jean-Pierre Moueix, his son Jean-François (*1945) took over in 2003, and his brother Christian (*1946) is in charge of production.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz

 Weinberater, Weinblogger und Journalist; Schwendi